axibase/axibase-collector-docs/jobs/snmp.md

 ## Testing Connections

-Network connectivity between the Collector instance and a remote system is required.
+Network connectivity between the Collector and a remote system is required.

-To check that the SNMP daemon on a target device is reachable from the Collector instance, open the SNMP configuration page, select a MIB in the drop-down list, and click **View**.
+To check that the SNMP daemon on the target device is reachable, open the SNMP configuration page, select a MIB in the drop-down list, click **Save & Edit**.

+Enter the target hostname or IP address and click **Load All Values**.

 ## Configuration Example